GioF71/mpd-alsa-docker/README.md

 DOP|yes|Enables Dsd-Over-Pcm
 ALSA_OUTPUT_FORMAT||Sets `alsa` output format.
 Example value: `192000:24:2` ALSA_ALLOWED_FORMATS||Sets the `alsa` output allowed formats INTEGER_UPSAMPLING||If one or more `ALSA_ALLOWED_FORMATS` are set and `INTEGER_UPSAMPLING` is set to `yes`, the formats which are evenly divided by the source sample rate are preferred.
 The `ALSA_ALLOWED_FORMATS` list is processed in order as provided to the container.
 So if you want to upsample, put higher sampling rates first.
+Using this feature causes a patched version of mpd to be run.
+Use at your own risk.
 REPLAYGAIN_MODE|0|ReplayGain Mode
 REPLAYGAIN_PREAMP|0|ReplayGain Preamp
 REPLAYGAIN_MISSING_PREAMP|0|ReplayGain mising preamp